1st January 2011

 As well as differences in the syntax for creating tables there is also a difference in the syntax of various SQL queries.
 These differences can be handled by code within the SQL Server DAO.

-The following in MySQL:
+The following is valid in MySQL:

 SELECT CONCAT(first_name, ' ', last_name) AS person_name FROM ....